Will a solar project work for my home or business?

 We wouldn’t step foot on your property if we weren’t!
 All of our employees and contractors have current WCB/WSIB coverage as well as a current Commercial General Liability policy in place.
 Solvest also prides itself on being COR certified and are always looking to improve safety in our office and in the field.

 How do I deal with warranty Issues?

-In the unlikely event, you need to activate a warranty on any components we include a Home Solar Package which include all parts, serial numbers, and manufacturer information.
+All of our panels are covered for a minimum of 25 years, and failures are exceedingly rare.
+In the unlikely event you need to activate a warranty on any components of your system, we include a Home Solar Package which includes all parts, serial numbers, and manufacturer information with every installation.
 We also retain a copy of everything in our database should you ever lose it and would be happy to help you free of charge when the time comes.
-All of our panels are covered for a minimum of 25 years, and failures are exceedingly rare.

 Do you have a health and safety policy?

 Our co-founder and President worked as a paramedic and a health and safety consultant before starting Solvest Inc. During his career, he has worked to help reduce workplace accidents and eliminate lax safety practices.
 As such, all employees receive training in hazard identification and work under strict safety guidelines.

 With Solvest, you will get a hassle-free solar array that will last you decades.
 We pride ourselves in being based in the North, employing local talent and First Nations citizens.
 We are the largest Photovoltaic solar installer North of 60 and have created a reputation of producing excellent work.

 If you want a custom design for your location, timely and accurate construction of backed systems, and all involved paperwork taken care of, you choose Solvest.